jackyzha0/jackyzha0.github.io/content/posts/a-failure-resume.md

 - Rejected from [Thinking Microgrants](https://twitter.com/sariazout/status/1571871089713680386)
 	- *Candidly, given the volume of applications I was not able to spend more than 30 seconds on each.
 I am certain there were many wonderful candidates that were overlooked.*
 	- There are just so many other similar people looking for grants !!
 Feels more luck of the draw than anything with this volume of applicants
+- Questioning my own self-worth as a writer and engineer
+	- The more time I spend in school, the more I feel that I am actually very average in terms of writing/engineering, especially amongst my peers.
+I think I'm able to still achieve a lot that others find impressive is because things that come easy to me -- like working on projects or writing in my spare time -- are things that others find difficult/hard to commit to.
+	- Especially with grading, I feel like I'm consistently being told my thoughts/words are not good by different people and it gets in my head sometimes.
+I wonder if I am just bad at writing/thinking about these things!
+	- But on the other hand, there are clearly a handful of people who *do* like my writing and how I think about these things, conduct my work, etc.
+	- I know the rational brain take is to accept that there is and always will be people better and that it's *completely okay* to not excel in everything but my emotional overthinking brain can't help but to feed the negative self-talk
+		- For now, what is keeping it at bay is reassuring myself that the work I am doing is significantly better than it was in the past.
+I am improving and the work I am doing is fulfilling.

 ## 2021